 - identify 3 internship learning objectives with you

 - verify the hours you work and sign your timesheet each month

 - meet once with your Cooperative Education instructor

 - complete some other requirements (see LIT Information for Employers).

-Course Instructor for below sections are listed as Jarvinen, Jason Raymond.
+Course Instructor for sections for LIT students are listed as Jarvinen, Jason.
 Contact the Cooperative Education Office (see below) for permission codes if desired section is filled, and for the Orientation schedule (will also be listed in your enrollment confirmation after registering)

 Contact us for Help

 Contact the people listed below, or visit the Cooperative Education Office website for more information about course registration, forms, deadlines, and other internship requirements.
 NOTE: For Summer, contact Professor Jarvinen only.